singlecla/singlecla/README.md

 ## Signing

-1. Fork [https://github.com/singlecla/singlecla](https://github.com/singlecla/singlecla) to your personal GitHub account.
-Make sure you fork the default `main` branch.
+1. [Fork https://github.com/singlecla/singlecla](https://github.com/singlecla/singlecla/fork) to your personal GitHub account.

 2. Make a commit signing [`cla.md`](./cla.md) by replacing `{{{name}}}` with your full legal name.
 The result will look like: